Every Square Inch

 Scholarship

-Therefore, the work I develop is multidisciplinary, using computer science tools to solve problems in areas such as public security, the spread of fake news, promoting healthier lifestyles, etc.
+My work is multidisciplinary; I use computer science tools to solve problems in areas such as public security, the spread of fake news, and promoting healthier lifestyles.

-You can download my PhD Thesis on the following link
+You can download my PhD thesis from the following link:

 Education